scipion-em/docs/docs/facilities/facilities-workflows.rst

    :width: 300
    :alt: streaming tab

-Tthe two main parameters associated to the streaming mode are:
+The two main parameters associated to the streaming mode are:

-* **Timeout**: The time to wait after not receiving new images to close the acquisition.
+* **Timeout**: The time to wait, after not receiving new images, to close the acquisition.
 * **File timeout**: Scipion is checking if a new file is growing up.
 If it do not change after this time, Scipion will consider that it is ready to be imported.

 Usually the general *timeout* is a huge value (43,200 seconds = 12 hours) in